 India’s government conceded to opposition pressure to allow lawmakers a vote on plans to expand the presence of foreign retailers, backing down to end deadlock that had derailed moves to bolster the economy.

-While the decision to enable companies like Wal-Mart Stores Inc. (WMT) and Tesco Plc (TSCO) to open supermarkets in India doesn’t require parliamentary approval to become law, rejection of the proposals in a ballot would expose the weakness of Prime Minister Manmohan Singh’s minority administration and sap investor enthusiasm for the centerpiece of his policy drive.
+While the decision to enable companies like Wal-Mart Stores Inc. (WMT:US) and Tesco Plc (TSCO) to open supermarkets in India doesn’t require parliamentary approval to become law, rejection of the proposals in a ballot would expose the weakness of Prime Minister Manmohan Singh’s minority administration and sap investor enthusiasm for the centerpiece of his policy drive.

 The government gave ground after talks with coalition allies and regional parties that have signaled they are unlikely to vote against the ruling bloc.
 Singh’s chief rival, the Bharatiya Janata Party, had vowed to continue protests that stalled parliament for five days until a vote was announced.

 “Sailing through the retail vote will be a challenge for the government,” with parties extracting a price for their support, said Deven Choksey, managing director at K.R.
 Choksey Shares & Securities Pvt. in Mumbai.
 “Still, ending the parliament logjam is a positive development and brings hope that other economic reforms will get through.”